 PURPOSE: The World Photography Day is an annual, worldwide celebration of the art, craft, science and history of photography.
 The first ever photograph was taken in 1926 and the first photograph of a person was captured by accident.
 The word photograph means ‘drawing with light’.
-The most recent World Photography Day took place on Thursday, August 19th.
+Photography acts as a universal language, transcending cultural and language barriers to tell stories, share experiences, and facilitate communication in ways words often cannot.
+Photography has been a critical tool for documenting social injustices, raising awareness about important issues, and inspiring action for change.
+Images can make the invisible visible, empowering communities and fueling social movements.
+The most recent World Photography Day took place on August 19th.
 The UNITED NATIONS Photo Library's mission is to provide access to and preserve the photo archives from over 75 years of the history of the Organization captured by photographers.

-FORUM: Photography is such a wonderful and powerful tool.
+FORUM: Photography is a vibrant art form that allows individuals to express their unique vision and creativity, exploring different perspectives and transforming everyday scenes into captivating works of art.
+Photography is such a wonderful and powerful tool.
 It allows us to capture the beauty of the world around us, from people and places to animals and nature.
-Whether it’s something you do as a hobby or a profession, there is nothing quite like capturing that perfect shot!
-You can participate in World Photography Day and help support photography everywhere, whether or not you have a photo to share!
-Search for posts using the tag #WorldPhotographyDay on August 19th, on the social medium of your choice, and "Like", comment and share the photos that resonate with you the most.
-If you discover a photographer whose work you appreciate, be sure to give them a follow on social media, as well!
+Engaging with photography, whether by capturing images or appreciating the work of others, can foster mindfulness, reduce stress, boost self-esteem, and provide a creative outlet for emotional processing.
+Whether it’s something you do as a hobby or a profession, there is nothing quite like capturing that perfect shot.
+You can participate in World Photography Day and help support photography everywhere, whether or not you have a photo to share; Search for posts using the tag #WorldPhotographyDay on August 19th, on the social medium of your choice, and "Like", comment and share the photos that resonate with you the most.
+If you discover a photographer whose work you appreciate, be sure to give them a follow on social media, as well.

 WHY WE CELEBRATE THE DAY?